Wwise 2022.1 is live and now available to install from the Audiokinetic Launcher. Here is a summary of the new features:

 Large World Support

 Managing the growing number of parameters used to create dynamic audio at runtime just got faster and more efficient.
-The performance of Realtime Parameter Controls (RTPCs) is now unaffected by the number of Wwise objects loaded in memory and their use of RTPCs.
-Setting the RTPC value and updating it has been optimized and now only depends on how many registered game objects and active sounds are using the RTPC.
+The performance of Real Time Parameter Controls (RTPCs) and Switches is now unaffected by the number of Wwise objects loaded in memory and their use of RTPCs or Switches.
+Setting the RTPC or Switch value and updating it has been optimized and now only depends on how many registered game objects and active sounds are using the RTPC or Switch.

 Improvements to Custom Scheduling of Audio Rendering Tasks